Geothermal power in Iceland: Consumption

-As Iceland is situated in a highly geothermal location, 70.38% of total energy used in the country comes from geothermal sources as of 2020.
+According to a 2025 country update, geothermal energy accounted for about 65% of Iceland's primary energy supply (referenced to 15 °C).
+Together with hydropower, indigenous renewable sources provide roughly 85% of Iceland's primary energy, while the remainder comes mainly from imported fossil fuels used for transport and the fishing fleet.
 This means 173.2 PJ of the total 246.1 PJ of primary energy used by Iceland in 2020 is from a geothermal source.
 The geothermal energy is then used in two main ways: direct application and indirectly via electricity generation.

 Direct applications

 Most geothermal energy in Iceland is used for heating activities.
-As of 2020, the primary use of geothermal heat is space heating 23,094 TJ), followed by heated swimming pools 3,628 TJ), snow melting 2,036 TJ, fish farming 1,404 TJ, greenhouses 429 TJ, and industry usage 393 TJ.
+As of 2020, the primary use of geothermal heat is space heating 23,094 TJ, followed by heated swimming pools 3,628 TJ, snow melting 2,036 TJ, fish farming 1,404 TJ, greenhouses 429 TJ, and industry usage 393 TJ.
 As these uses are reliant solely on geothermal heat, they do not result in the energy losses that come with generating electricity.
 Instead, many of these direct applications use water as the means of transmission.
-In Iceland's capital Reykjavík, hot water from 100° to 300°C is used to heat homes, then piped into plastic tubing underneath streets and sidewalks at 30 C to melt snow and ice.
+In Iceland's capital Reykjavík, hot water from 100° to 300 °C is used to heat homes, then piped into plastic tubing underneath streets and sidewalks at 30 C to melt snow and ice.